 Take Photographs and Video: Use your cell phone or camera to take photos and videos of the accident scene from as many angles as is safely possible.
 Try to get pictures of:

 - The damage to both vehicles

-- The immediate area around the accident
+- The immediate area around the accident, including skid marks

 - Broken glass and any other broken parts that fell off the cars